berlioz-the/katacoda-scenarios/first-local-gcp-app/step11.md

 Run the application using:
 `berlioz local build-run`{{execute}}

-When running the first time, this process would take about 1 minute to complete.
+When running the first time, this process would take about 2-3 minute to complete.
 While this is happening a quick guide on what is happening right now:

+**NOTE:** Launching an SQL instance in GCP takes bit time.
+Please, hang on there!

 * Berlioz identifes service definitions and corresponding Docker files,
 * Berlioz builds Docker images: